Skip to content

 Does a blue flag mean I have to move over in iRacing?

-No. A blue flag in iRacing is advisory only — it means a faster car is approaching, not a 'move over' order.
+No. A blue flag in iRacing is advisory only.
+It means a faster car is approaching, not a 'move over' order.
 The F1 convention where the lapped car must yield does not apply.
 Your job as the slower car is to hold your line and be predictable; the faster car is 100% responsible for completing the pass safely.
 Jumping aside into the spot they chose is how wrecks happen.
 See blue flags and traffic.

 Is it OK to lift or brake-check to slow a car drafting me?